aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/api-authentication.md

 ## What's changed

-Our new Portal is built on top of a new identity provider that uses OIDC to facilitate access to VCD tenancies.
-Previously, identities in VCD were based on LDAP.
+Our updated Portal integrates a new identity provider leveraging OIDC, replacing the previous LDAP-based identities.

-As of Dec 2023, VCD does not support username + password authentication with OIDC based identities.
-This means that if you previously used your VCD username and password to authenticate to a VMware tool or service (like the VCD API), it will no longer work.
+Important: As of December 2023, VCD does not support username + password authentication for OIDC identities.
+This means that new "local" VCD users will need to be created in order to use traditional username + password authentication for tools like the VCD API.

 ## What to do next

+To continue accessing AUCloud VCD instances and using related tools (APIs, Terraform Provider, OVF tool, etc.), consider these authentication methods:

+- Username + Password with a "local" VCD user
+- Bearer Token

+For detailed guidance on adapting to these changes, please refer to [this guide](../../../Platform_Services/Compute/Using_the_API_%28New%29/authentication_methods/)